 If the pain is really bad, your GP can prescribe an anti-inflammatory, such as mefanamic acid capsules, as well as a strong painkiller such as codeine.

-Used by many women during labor, a TENS (or Transcutaneous electronic nerve stimulation) machine releases tiny electrical impulses to stimulate nerves in the pelvic area, which then helps to block pain.
+Used by many women during labour, a TENS (or Transcutaneous electronic nerve stimulation) machine releases tiny electrical impulses to stimulate nerves in the pelvic area, which then helps to block pain.
 You can buy TENS machines from most chemists, with prices starting at around £30.

 Don’t dismiss going on the pill to help ease your pain.
 Combined contraceptive pills can help with period pain as they help thin the lining of the womb.
 This means the muscles do not have to contract as much when they need to shed away each month, making cramps less noticeable.
 The pill could also make your period lighter.
 It’s not for everyone but is definitely something worth discussing with your GP if you’ve been suffering for a while.